PhantomChain/docs/docs/guidebook/core/data-models.md

 Wallets are individual accounts on the ARK ledger.
 Each wallet has a balance that grows and shrinks as the wallet sends and receives transactions on the network.
 Additionally, each wallet can cast exactly one vote for one delegate to forge on their behalf.

-Note in particular that private keys and passphrases are not included on this model, as they are never stored in memory at any point during the operation of Ark Core nodes.
+Note in particular that private keys and passphrases are not included on this model, as they are never stored in memory at any point during the operation of Phantom Core nodes.

 - **address** *the wallet's address, derived from private key*
 - **publicKey** *the wallet's public key, derived from private key*